rajdhameshiya/everhope-dose-tracker/README.md

 A mobile-first prototype for `store.everhope.care` patients to follow supplement schedules, track doses, review progress, and know when to reorder.

+## Demo Data
+I have used Demo data for demo purpose, and kept 3 diffferent profiles.

 ## Run locally

 ```bash